 J. Blakeson had previously directed The Disappearance of Alice Creed (2009) and co-written the screenplay for The Descent Part 2 (2009).
 The script has some high-power names, including Akiva Goldsman whose perpetual dabbling in the genre has always ended in a trail of atrocities every time he has either written or produced something that has ended up being written about here.
 See his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), I, Robot (2004), I Am Legend (2007), Insurgent (2015), The Dark Tower (2017) and Rings (2017), his producing Jonah Hex (2010) and Childhood’s End (2015), as well as directing Winter’s Tale (2014).
 Goldsman co-writes with Susannah Grant who has delivered screenplays for Pocahontas (1995), EverAfter (1998) and Erin Brockovich (2000), among others.

-The downside of this wave of Young Adult films is that the ambition of tackling a trilogy or series of books often does not come off as the filmmakers intend and the genre is littered with a host of series that went nowhere – see the likes of I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Giver (2014), Vampire Academy (2014), Fallen (2016), Maximum Ride (2016), The Darkest Minds (2018), Mortal Engines (2018) and Artemis Fowl (2020).
+The downside of this wave of Young Adult films is that the ambition of tackling a trilogy or series of books often does not come off as the filmmakers intend and the genre is littered with a host of series that went nowhere – see the likes of I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Giver (2014), Vampire Academy (2014), Fallen (2016), Maximum Ride (2016), The Darkest Minds (2018), Mortal Engines (2018),d Artemis Fowl (2020) and Chaos Walking (2021).
 The 5th Wave was another of these – it was dumped by the studio in the midst of the January dead season at the box-office and opened only in sixth place that weekend, earning a pitiful $10 million in US release.
 From this you get the clear indication that we won’t be seeing any of the sequels up on screen anytime soon.